-- Ranked 3rd in the UK for American Studies (Complete University Guide 2022).
+- In the UK top 10 for American Studies (Complete University Guide 2023).

 If you're a prospective student, you can also find out more about student life by chatting with our student ambassadors at a time that suits you, and ask any questions you may have about life at Manchester.